 Welcome To The White Gull Inn

-The story of our first 40 years at the White Gull Inn is on the White Gull blog, or you can watch the video of our time at the White Gull which aired on Door County Today television.
+The story of the Coulson family’s first 40 years at the White Gull Inn is on the White Gull blog, or you can watch the video of our time at the White Gull which aired on Door County Today television.
 For the early history of the inn, read on.

 It could be a story from the nineteen seventies or eighties: a middle aged professional gives up his lucrative practice and moves to a remote village to become an innkeeper.
 Except that it happened in 1896.